-1. If an applicant has secured a grant from another State or Federal program, are those separate grant funds considered "matching funds" for the proposed DDRDP project?
+If an applicant has secured a grant from another State or Federal program, are those separate grant funds considered "matching funds" for the proposed DDRDP project?
 Yes, grant funds received from another State or Federal program are considered matching funds.
-Applicants must identify the project costs that will be covered by other State or Federal grant funds in the Budget Worksheet under the "State/Federal Funds" column.
-Also, applicants must include additional information regarding the other State or Federal funding sources, including the program name, in the "Description" column.
+Applicants must identify the project costs that will be covered by other

-- 2. The Cost Share section in the RGA states, "Activities funded under the DDRDP cannot duplicate tasks of the project work funded by another Federal or State program."
+- State or Federal grant funds in the Budget Worksheet under the "State/Federal Funds" column.
+Also, applicants must include additional information regarding the other State or Federal funding sources, including the program name, in the "Description" column. - 2.
+The Cost Share section in the RGA states, "Activities funded under the DDRDP cannot duplicate tasks of the project work funded by another Federal or State program."
 What does CDFA mean by "duplicate tasks"?
 CDFA cannot fund project costs or tasks funded by another Federal or State program.
-In other words, applicants cannot "double dip" by requesting CDFA to cover project expenses or tasks already funded by another Federal or State program. - 3.
-Is cost of energy generation system allowable as a match?
-Yes, matching funds are defined as a portion of project costs not borne by the GGRF.
-Matching contributions include allowable costs (i.e., supplies and materials, equipment, and contractor/consultant fees, and other associated project costs) incurred that are directly related to the implementation of the digester system. - 4.
+In other words, applicants cannot "double-dip" by requesting CDFA to cover project expenses or tasks already funded by another Federal or State program. - 3.
+Is the cost of the energy generation system allowable as a match?

+Yes, matching funds are defined as a portion of project costs not borne by the DDRDP grant.
+Matching contributions include allowable costs (i.e., supplies and materials, equipment, contractor/consultant fees, and other associated project costs) incurred that are directly related to the implementation of the digester system. - 4.
 How can applicants document the source of cost share for Dairy Digester Research and Development Program (DDRDP) proposals?
-Cost share of 50 percent of total project costs is required for DDRDP proposals.
-Applicants must document cost share associated with each budget category on the budget worksheet.
-Include the source of cost share in the "Description" column, select the appropriate type of cost share and enter the amount of cost share in the "Type of Funds" section.
-It is not necessary to provide additional documentation for cost share. - 5.
-Can unallowable costs for the DDRDP be considered as matching funds to the proposed project?
-Yes, unallowable costs incurred during the grant agreement term can be considered as matching funds to the proposed project. - 6.
+Cost-share of 50 percent of total project costs is required for DDRDP proposals.
+Applicants must document the cost share associated with each budget category on the budget worksheet.
+Include the source of cost-share in the "Description" column, select the appropriate type of cost-share, and enter the amount of cost-share in the "Type of Funds" section.
+It is not necessary to provide additional documentation for cost-share. - 5.
 Will all costs, including costs for community outreach, which are incurred by the applicant outside the grant term be considered matching funds?

-No, only expenses occurring during the grant term will be eligible as matching funds. - If applicants are eligible for tax or utility credits as a result of their project, are those anticipated credits considered matching funds?
-No, anticipated tax or utility credits are not considered matching funds for proposed projects. - 8.
+No, only expenses occurring during the grant term will be eligible as matching funds.
+Additionally, costs incurred with the community outreach efforts are not allowable for reimbursement. - 6.
+If applicants are eligible for tax or utility credits as a result of their project, are those anticipated credits considered matching funds?
+No, anticipated tax or utility credits are not considered matching funds for proposed projects. - 7.
 How often will grant recipients receive reimbursement for project expenditures?

 Grant recipients must submit quarterly invoices for reimbursement for project expenditures.